microsoft/vscode-docs/docs/editor/github-copilot.md

 * @workspace /fix: Propose a fix for the bugs in the selected code.
 * @workspace /new: Create a new project based on a natural language description.
 * @workspace /newNotebook: Create a new Jupyter Notebook based on your description.
-* @workspace /terminal: Explain how to do something in the integrated terminal.
 * @workspace /tests: Generate unit tests for the selected code.
 * @vscode /api: Questions about VS Code extension development.
+* @terminal: Explain how to do something in the integrated terminal.

 In addition to agent and slash command combinations, there are general purpose slash commands for actions such as clearing the chat session or getting help.